 Not only did that mean no hot springs tomorrow, it also meant the guesthouse did not have hot water.

 No. Hot.
 Water.

-The tale for how this situation eventually got resolved, is told on this collaboration article on Look and Walk: Travel Bloggers' Creature Comforts!
+For how this situation eventually got resolved, jump to this collaboration article on Look and Walk: Travel Bloggers' Creature Comforts!

 Jaam - Nepali for 'let's go'.
 I remember this, because it is very similar to a Malaysian slang word that means the same ('jom').

 Carbon offsetting information to Pokhara, Nepal

 A return flight between Kuala Lumpur and Pokhara via Kathmandu produces carbon emissions of approximately 2,807 lbs CO2e.
 It costs about $14 to offset this.